 August 16 – December 6, 2014

-The sculptures, drawings, installations and video by this French wife-husband duo, Lucy+Jorge Orta, collectively explore major concerns that define the 21st century: biodiversity, environmental conditions, climate change and exchange among peoples.
+The sculptures, drawings, installations and video by this Paris-based wife and husband duo collectively explore major concerns that define the 21st century: biodiversity, environment, climate change and communication.
 At the same time, this work embodies the philosophy that steers their pioneering art practice, ‘the ethics of aesthetics.’
-As heirs to the practice of social sculpture, formulated by Joseph Beuys in the 1960s, the Ortas’ works are relics of their own function—beguiling assemblages that are the platform for the preparation of food, mechanisms that actually purify water, and elements created for a 2007 expedition to Antarctica that are part of an effort to amend the 1948 Universal Declaration of Human Rights.
+As heirs to the practice of social sculpture, formulated by Joseph Beuys in the 1960s, the Orta's works are relics of their own function—beguiling assemblages that are the platform for the preparation of food, mechanisms that actually purify water, and elements created for a 2007 expedition to Antarctica that are part of an effort to amend the 1948 Universal Declaration of Human Rights.
 The works in this exhibition are metaphors-in-action, constructions that perform the tasks of which they are emblematic.

 These humorous, jerrybuilt contraptions are obviously not the most efficient means to purify, prepare and transport food and water, or to launch a world-wide humanitarian effort, but in their ability to actually function, albeit, awkwardly and haltingly, they gain power as works of art created to move us to awareness and action.
-The artists have created a unique visual language through which they tackle the major global issues affecting our lives and the precarious position of this planet.
+The artists' unique visual language tackles the major global issues affecting our lives and the precarious position of this planet.
 As the Orta’s artwork communicates widely to audiences beyond the field of contemporary art, it demonstrates the importance of art as a creative agent for awareness and change.

 Angie Bray, Looking Out going fast, 2010